Global Site Navigation (use tab and down arrow)

 The normal length of the MA program is two calendar years (six terms).
 However, maximum funding available is for five terms.

 Completed official application forms and all supporting documents must be submitted to the School of Graduate Studies.
 You may submit your application at any time of the year, but only those submitted before Jan.
 5 will be considered for funding.
-You can enter the program in September or January.
+You can enter the program in September.

 Official online application and required forms are available from the School of Graduate Studies.